jameswomack/weblog-src/contents/articles/shirk-work-with-approvals/index.md

 Amazing, but what is the by-product of all of this multiplication?
 Lots and lots of <a href="http://en.wikipedia.org/wiki/Product_(Mathematics)">products</a>, which, __you__, the programmer, must check for correctness.

 Although it's likely that you are a multiplication developer doing big things in the multiplication space, for the sake of this post, let's generalize this to non-multiplication programming.
-The program's output need not be multiplication products; it could be say, strings or "objects."
+The program's output need not be multiplication products; it could be, say, strings or objects.

     var enormousArray = getBigData(ids);